 A budget bike that fits you like a glove will feel much better than an ill-fitting superbike.
 While most brands have bike fit charts on their websites, it’s vital to just go sit on the thing if you are new to cycling.
 Once you learn your measurements, you can shop off of charts; in the meantime, don’t be afraid to try any bike that interests you.

 Budget is the biggest question and the biggest limiting factor when purchasing a road bike.
 The price range for a road bike is enormous, running from $300 for entry level recreational road bikes up to $10,000 and more for elite performance road bikes.
 Spending more money on a bike will typically result in lower weight, increased stiffness, improved shift quality, increased durability, and greater comfort.

 It’s important to know that once you’ve purchased a bike, the job isn’t over.
 Be sure to put some additional money aside for any of the following items, or try to get them included in the price of the bike.

-- Rider Accessories: helmet, gloves, shorts, jersey, wind jacket, water bottle (see our reviews of the best water bottles)
+- Rider Accessories: helmet, gloves, bike socks, shorts, bike lights, jersey, wind jacket, and water bottles

-- Bicycle Accessories: tire repair kit, spare tubes, seat bag, tire mini-pump, tire floor pump, chain lube, bike cleaning kit, bike multi-tool, water bottle cage, bike computer
+- Bicycle Accessories: tire repair kit, spare tubes, seat bag, tire mini-pump, tire floor pump, chain lube, bike cleaning kit, cassette, bike multi-tool, water bottle cage, bike computer, and bike rack.

 Test Ride It and Buy Local